dgramaciotti/task-app/README.md

 FE stack: react + MUI + React query
 BE: stack: Express + prisma

+The backend application was based on a template that is under development for NodeJS based APIs (https://github.com/dgramaciotti/node-ts-api-boilerplate).

+The frontend was also based on a template, but for react SPA applications.

 ## Get started

 ### Running the FE